-I spoke with one large organization whose rollout program was stopped dead in its tracks because a key business area did not agree with the corporate disposition policies.
+Sample case: I spoke with one large organization whose roll-out program was stopped dead in its tracks because a key business area did not agree with the corporate disposition policies.
 The business area did not want anyone deleting their stuff — corporate policy or not.
 In this case, an executive sponsor may have been able to influence that department or broker a mutually agreeable solution.
 And a business change-management and communication plan would have uncovered this issue much sooner in the process and perhaps given the project team time to deal with it.

-Understand the type of change that will affect each stakeholder area and make sure you provide people the support they need to adopt the change through a business change-management plan.
+Understand the type of change that will affect each stakeholder area and make sure you provide people with the support they need to adopt the change through a business change-management plan.